Marketing Summarized

 Market research

-Successful marketing research gathers meaningful-enough data that borrows from the scientific method to give enough information about what a market looks like to make a clear decision.
+Successful marketing research gathers meaningful-enough data that borrows from the scientific method to provide enough information about what a market looks like to make a clear decision.

 A. Create a market segment.